chrisbreiding/zunder/README.md

 }
 ```

-*Note*: this task will **not** override directories or files or any entries in your package.json that already exist.
+*Note*: `gulp zunder` will **not** override directories or files or any entries in your package.json that already exist.
+You can run it multiple times if necessary without worrying.

 ## Configuration